List of diplomatic missions in Barbados

-This is a list of diplomatic missions in Barbados.
-The capital city of Bridgetown and its immediate environs hosts 10 high commissions or embassies, a Delegation of the European Commission, and an Eastern Caribbean mission of the United Nations.
+The capital city of Bridgetown in Barbados and its immediate environs hosts 11 high commissions or embassies, a Delegation of the European Union, and an Eastern Caribbean mission of the United Nations.
 Several other countries have honorary consuls to provide emergency services to their citizens.

 Embassies/High Commissions in Bridgetown

 Entries marked with an asterisk (*) are member-states of the Commonwealth of Nations.
 As such, their embassies are formally termed as high commissions.